alangunning/doc-ai-analysis-starter/docs/content/validation.md

 `.github/prompts/validate-output.validate.prompt.yaml` is used.
 Pass `--prompt` to the CLI to override this discovery.

+## Metadata capture

+Each validation run updates the source document's companion metadata file.
+The `validation` step records the model, prompt, base URL, rendered filename and a timestamp under `inputs`, along with the full verdict.
+If the Markdown fails validation, the step is marked incomplete but the mismatch details remain for later review.

 ## Validation with OpenAI (PDF + Markdown)

 The snippet below uploads the PDF once and references it by `file_id` using